wenkokke/talondoc/example/docs/index.md

 `:caption:`
 : A caption for the table.
 Defaults to the module name, if given.

-`:default:`
-: Either `include` or `exclude`.
-Determines whether commands are included or excluded by default.
-Defaults to `include` if a context is specified, and to `exclude` otherwise.

 `:include:`
 : A list of command phrases.